RackHD/docs/docs/introduction.rst

 Project History
 ~~~~~~~~~~~~~~~~~~~~~

-The project started with the goal of providing a consistent and clear mechanism to perform hardware
+The project started with the goal of providing a consistent and clear mechanism to
-inventory and firmware upgrades to commodity white-box servers.
+perform hardware inventory and firmware upgrades to commodity white-box servers.
-Existing open source solutions do an admirable job of inventory and bare OS provisioning, but the
+Existing open source solutions do an admirable job of inventory and bare OS
-ability to upgrade firmware was beyond the technology stacks currently available (i.e. xCat, Cobber, Razor).
+provisioning, but the ability to upgrade firmware was beyond the technology
+stacks currently available (i.e. `xCat`_, `Cobbler`_, `Razor`_ or `Hanlon`_).
-The expansion to utilizing an event-based workflow engine in alignment with the services providing
+The expansion to utilizing an event-based workflow engine in alignment with the
-classical PXE booting makes it possible to architect a number of different deployment configurations
+services providing classical PXE booting makes it possible to architect a number
-as described in :doc:`how_it_works` and :doc:`packaging_and_deployment`.
+of different deployment configurations as described in :doc:`how_it_works` and
+:doc:`packaging_and_deployment`.

 Project Comparison
 ~~~~~~~~~~~~~~~~~~~~~